bahrus/xtal-fetch/README.md

 ## Single Requests

 \<xtal-fetch\> is a vanilla web component wrapper around the fetch api.
 It is inspired by Polymer's \<iron-ajax\> component.
 But this component has no legacy Polymer dependencies, is a thin transparent wrapper around the native fetch api, and supports some alternative functionality not supported by *iron-ajax*.
+However, xtal-fetch is compatible with Polymer's powerful binding mechanism.

+## Is this a valid use case for a web component?

+NB:  The Polymer/Lit team now touts providing the kind of fetch functionality found in this component, not with a web component, but rather with [directives](https://youtu.be/ypPRdtjGooc?t=890).

+Within the confines of a code-centric web component (which alas is becoming the dominant paradigm for the time being), I concede that the boilerplate savings this component provides is also provided by their directives.
+Possibly caching is the only feature this component supports which the directives showcased in the video don't yet support.
+But I'm sure that could be worked in if it hasn't already.

+The only two admittedly weak arguments in favor of using this component inside a lit-element based component are:

+1. How the component "ticks" could be more transparent using this component, vs directives, as far as inspecting the component using browser dev tools.
+2. I'm not a stickler for "separation of concerns" by any means, but there is really no separation of concerns whatsoever when using said directives.
+3. The claim that the markup is "declarative" becomes even less tenable in my mind.

+On the other hand, I recognize that the syntax is more compact, and would likely perform (slightly?) faster.

+Whatching the video also made me realize that the implementation of abort, added in a recent release, was incomplete.
+With this latest release, if a new request is made, if there's a pending request, it will be aborted.

 ### Referencing